RocketSoftwareCOBOLandMainframe/Rocket-Unit-Testing-Framework-Samples/README.md

 ## License

 Copyright 2023 – 2025 Rocket Software, Inc. or its affiliates.
-This software may be used, modified, and distributed z(provided this notice is included without modification)
+This software may be used, modified, and distributed (provided this notice is included without modification)

 Solely for internal demonstration purposes with other Rocket® products, and is otherwise subject to the EULA at [https://www.rocketsoftware.com/company/trust/agreements](https://www.rocketsoftware.com/company/trust/agreements).